As a developing country, Nigeria is at the crossroads of indigenous and foreign cultures.

 We also have Agadangidi, a fermented beverage made from mashed ripe plantain, fresh red chilli peppers and water.

-Those four types of Alcoholic beverages (Oti) served as a major component of of local herbal medicines and an integral part of social life.
+Those four types of Alcoholic beverages (Oti) served as a major component of local herbal medicines and an integral part of social life.
 Up till date, it remains an element of indigenous worship and sacrifice.

 Women are the only producers of guinea corn beer, and they also sell their produce in small shops near their homes or brewing sites.
 Although men are responsible for tapping the palm wine, women provide the commercial outlets.